 Nika Elder specializes in North American art from the colonial period to the present, including African-American art and the history of photography.
 Her current research and courses examine the mutually constitutive relationship between art and race throughout modern American history.

-Her first book, William Harnett’s Curious Objects: Painting and Personhood in the Industrial Era, explores the social and cultural significance of still life in the wake of the American Civil War.
+Her first book, William Harnett’s Curious Objects: Still-Life Painting after the American Civil War (under contract with University of California Press), charts the politics of painting in the Gilded Age.
 A related research article, “William Harnett Shows His Hand,” appears in the spring 2016 issue of the Archives of American Art Journal.